ZiedYousfi/myconfig/SPECS.md

 The uninstall scripts will:

-1. Unstow all dotfiles (remove symlinks)
+1. Unstow all dotfiles from `~/.dotfiles` (remove symlinks)
 2. Remove Oh My Zsh and all plugins
 3. Remove Oh My Tmux and tmux configuration
 4. Remove LazyVim/Neovim configuration, data, and cache
 5. Remove Ghostty configuration
 6. Remove Homebrew packages installed by setup
 7. Optionally remove Homebrew itself
+8. Optionally remove `~/.dotfiles` directory
-8. Clean up empty directories
+9. Clean up empty directories

 The scripts are interactive and will ask for confirmation before proceeding.